Plan Your Trades and Trade Your Plan in Forex Trading

 • These qualities rule our world.

 II.
-Essential Elements of a Trading Plan
+Essential Elements of a Forex Trading Plan

-A trading plan can be simple or complex, depending on your preference.
-However, the key is not the level of complexity; it’s whether you have a trading plan and whether you strictly follow its instructions.
+A forex trading plan can be simple or complex, depending on your preference.
+However, the key is not the level of complexity; it’s whether you have a forex trading plan and whether you strictly follow its instructions.
 Regardless of whether the plan is simple or intricate, it must include some essential elements.

 1. A Trading System

 This is the core of your trading plan.
-The trading system you adopt must undergo thorough backtesting and at least two months of forward testing on a demo account.
+The forex trading system you adopt must undergo thorough backtesting and at least two months of forward testing on a demo account.
 Ideally, you can start implementing the plan during forward testing, as it allows you to get acquainted with your system and adapt it to real trading conditions.
-So, use your trading plan early to guide your trading behaviour and record valuable trading statistics.
+So, use your trading plan early to guide your forex trading behaviour and record valuable trading statistics.
 This will help you refine and update the system before you start live trading.

-As mentioned in our trading system course, you’ll need to choose a time frame, define entry and exit rules, risk management guidelines, specific currency pairs, and position sizing rules.
-As your trading experience grows, you can make deeper modifications to your system, incorporating personalized settings and elements.
+As mentioned in our forex trading system course, you’ll need to choose a time frame, define entry and exit rules, risk management guidelines, specific currency pairs, and position sizing rules.
+As your forex trading experience grows, you can make deeper modifications to your system, incorporating personalized settings and elements.
 However, always start with a simple and efficient system, gradually building a trading approach that suits your individual style.

-For example, as a day trader using the 10-minute chart, I follow the direction indicated by a moving average crossover and supported by other indicators.
+For example, as a day forex trader using the 10-minute chart, I follow the direction indicated by a moving average crossover and supported by other indicators.
 I only trade EUR/USD and never risk more than 2% of my total capital per trade.
 I trade with 5 mini lots and adjust my position size as my account grows, but I always adhere to the 2% maximum loss per trade rule.

 2. Your Trading Schedule

-Your trading plan plays a crucial role in determining three things: when you analyze the market and plan your trades, when you observe the market for entry opportunities, and when you evaluate your behaviour and performance during trades.
+Your trading plan plays a crucial role in determining three things: when you analyze the forex market and plan your trades, when you observe the forex market for entry opportunities, and when you evaluate your behaviour and performance during trades.

 3. Your Psychological State